LindenParkesLab/snaplab.github.io/docs/rutgers/booking_travel.md

 Click `Create Expense Report` and you will be taken to a page that looks just like the travel authorization request.
 Note, if everything worked, you should see your approved request referenced in the top left corner of your newly created expense report.
 The process of completing an expense report is similar to completing the initial travel request, but now with more detail.
 Use the `Travel Allowance` and the `+ Add Expense` button to add your per-diem and your final expenses.
 The key difference between the travel request and expense report is that the latter requires receipts for all expenses (except for per-diem).

 {: .note-title }
-> Important
+> Note
 >
 > Regarding per-diem expenses.
 If you prefer, you can itemize your daily expenses to reimburse the exact amount of your out-of-pocket expenses.
 In this case, you would not request per-diem reimbursement.
 That is, you would not add any form of travel allowance to your expense report, and would instead add specific daily expenses as separate expense items using the `+ Add Expense` button.
-If you want to go this route, you will need to save receipts for every single thing you want reimbursed, including taxis, food, drink etc.
+If you want to go this route, you will need to save receipts for every single thing you want reimbursed, including taxis, food, drink etc. As above, you cannot request reimbursement of out-of-pocket expenses on your personal days.
 >

 Let's walk through an example of adding an expense.
 First, click `+ Add Expense` and a window will open.
 This window has two tabs, `New Expense` and `Available Expenses`.
 You will find the `Rutgers AirCard` expense items mentioned above in the `Available Expenses` tab.
 You can select the relevant expenses and add them to the report.
 Once you've added any `Rutgers AirCard` expense items, you can toggle to the `New Expense` tab to add out-of-pocket expenses.
 For example, if you select `Conference/Seminar Registration Fees`, this will bring up the following window: